Curriculum-Guided Layer Scaling for Language Model Pretraining: Related Work

-\paragraph{Related Work.} Curriculum learning, formalized by \citet{Bengio2009CurriculumLearning}, has shown empirical benefits in many domains, from vision \citep{Hacohen2019OnNetworks, Weinshall2018CurriculumNetworks} to reinforcement learning \citep{Graves2017AutomatedNetworks}.
+Curriculum learning, formalized by \citet{Bengio2009CurriculumLearning}, has shown empirical benefits in many domains, from vision \citep{Hacohen2019OnNetworks, Weinshall2018CurriculumNetworks} to reinforcement learning \citep{Graves2017AutomatedNetworks}.
 However, it remains underexplored in the context of large language model (LLM) pretraining, where most models are trained in a single pass over a diverse and unstructured dataset.
 Self-paced learning strategies \citep{Kumar2010Self-PacedModels} adjust training dynamics based on model uncertainty, gradually introducing harder samples as the model becomes more confident.
-More recently, efforts such as DataComp \citep{Li2024DataComp-LM:Models}, MetaCLIP \citep{Xu2023DemystifyingData}, and Tower \citep{Alves2024Tower:Tasks} demonstrate that large performance gains can arise from careful dataset curation, even without architectural changes.
+More recently, efforts such as DataComp \citep{Li2024DataComp-LM:Modelsb}, MetaCLIP \citep{Xu2023DemystifyingData}, and Tower \citep{Alves2024Tower:Tasks} demonstrate that large performance gains can arise from careful dataset curation, even without architectural changes.
 Related work like \citet{Thrush2024ImprovingCorrelations} and \citet{Ankner2024PerplexedModels} investigates the use of small language models to identify high-quality data subsets that better align with LLM performance, but does not explore staged training.
 Likewise, \citet{Gururangan2020DontTasks} show the value of domain-specific continued pretraining after generic training, indicating that structured data exposure plays a key role even in later stages.
+A closely related curriculum-learning baseline is Beyond Random Sampling (BRS) \citep{Zhang2026BeyondLearning}, which evaluates curricula with ten difficulty groups and finds that fine-grained groupings provide little advantage over a simpler 3-tier curriculum.
 Still, these approaches do not consider whether data curricula coordinated with model growing could improve compute efficiency.